Skip to content

 required schema The table’s current schema.
 (Deprecated: use schemas and current-schema-id instead)

-optional required schemas A list of schemas, stored as objects with schema-id.
+optional required required schemas A list of schemas, stored as objects with schema-id.

-optional required current-schema-id ID of the table's current schema.
+optional required required current-schema-id ID of the table's current schema.

 required partition-spec The table’s current partition spec, stored as only fields.
 Note that this is used by writers to partition data, but is not used when reading because reads use the specs stored in manifest files.
 (Deprecated: use partition-specs and default-spec-id instead)

-optional required partition-specs A list of partition specs, stored as full partition spec objects.
+optional required required partition-specs A list of partition specs, stored as full partition spec objects.

-optional required default-spec-id ID of the "current" spec that writers should use by default.
+optional required required default-spec-id ID of the "current" spec that writers should use by default.

-optional required sort-orders A list of sort orders, stored as full sort order objects.
+optional required required sort-orders A list of sort orders, stored as full sort order objects.

 For serialization details, see Appendix C.